mojo131004/Secret_Santa_Bot/README.txt

 Over time, additional features such as mini-games, slash commands, activity tracking and interactive game modes were implemented, turning the project into a modular and extensible bot.

+### Application Version

+This branch represents a professional application-focused version of the project, with features selected to demonstrate clean architecture, security practices and maintainable code.